Suzanne is the bestselling author of four novels: Hush Little Baby, No Ordinary Life, In An Instant, and Hadley & Grace.

 HOW MUCH OF YOUR WRITING IS BASED ON YOUR OWN EXPERIENCE?

 A lot of it.
 Be careful what you say around me.
-My friends and family are starting to realize that—if it’s interesting, there’s a good chance it will end up in my next book.
+My friends and family are starting to realize, if they mention something interesting, there’s a good chance it will end up in one of my stories.

 WHAT ARE SOME OF YOUR HOBBIES?

 I am a geek and a dabbler.
-Everything interests me a little bit, so I am constantly trying things and getting half good at them before I get distracted and start dabbing in something else.
-I dabble in painting, gardening, surfing, kickboxing, yoga, golf, and inventing.
+Everything interests me, so I am constantly trying new things and getting half good at them before getting distracted by something else.
+I dabble in painting, gardening, pickleball, yoga, golf, and making all sorts of things from light fixtures to bracelets and fly swatters.
 I am also one of those annoying people that actually stops to read the information signs on monuments and landmarks.
 I can’t help it.
 Minutia fascinates me.

 WHAT IS YOUR WORKING ENVIRONMENT LIKE?